 Overfitting usually occurs due to specific modeling or data issues.
 It is often caused by certain modelling or data problems that encourage the algorithm to overlearn the training set.
 The root causes will assist you in taking precautionary measures before it happens.

-• Lack of training data is one of the major causes.
-When you have insufficient data, the model attempts to explain insufficient examples, and in the process, instead of generalization, memorization occurs.
+- Lack of training data: When you have insufficient data, the model attempts to explain insufficient examples, and in the process, instead of generalization, memorization occurs.
 Even an effective algorithm, such as a decision tree or deep neural network, may overfit on such sparse data.

-• The other reason is model complexity.
-Highly flexible models can include complicated models such as high-degree polynomial regressors or a deep neural network, with excessive parameters.
+- Model complexity: Highly flexible models can include complicated models such as high-degree polynomial regressors or a deep neural network, with excessive parameters.
 This flexibility enables them to overfit the training set to a great extent, but yields poor generalization.
-The larger the capacity of your model, the more careless you have to be to avoid overfitting.
+The more careful you need to be to avoid overfitting.

-• Training for too many epochs with iterative algorithms, like gradient descent, also causes overfitting.
+- Training for too many epochs: Training for too many epochs with iterative algorithms, like gradient descent, also causes overfitting.
 The longer the model trains, the more it will attempt to minimize error on training data, and it will begin learning noise, particularly in the absence of an early stopping routine.
-Gradient boosting can help, but cannot guarantee to decrease in overfitting.
+Gradient boosting can help, but it cannot guarantee a reduction in overfitting.

-• Finally, a lack of regularization methods, such as L1 (Lasso) or L2 (Ridge), removes constraints on model parameters.
-This gives the model too much flexibility.
+- Lack of regularization: Finally, a lack of regularization methods, such as L1 (Lasso) or L2 (Ridge), removes constraints on model parameters.
+The absence of regularization gives.

 The causes presented here can be recognizable and comprehended, and through them, more satisfactory models can be crafted that are capable of avoiding overfitting.
 In a further section, we will discuss better methods to avoid and eliminate overfitting.